-What can be mixed in a SoRoTo forced action mixer?
+What can be mixed in a SoRoTo mixer?

 Which Model Should I Use For Resin Bound Gravel?

-Unlike many other manufacturers of forced action mixers, the model number of a SoRoTo mixer is the actual mixing capacity of the pan.
-E.g. the SoRoTo 100L forced action mixer has a mixing capacity of 100 litres.
-A typical 4-bag, 100kg mix of 1-5mm gravel and a 6.5-7.5kg bucket of resin will fit perfectly into a SoRoTo 100L forced action mixer.
+Unlike many other manufacturers of mixers, the model number of a SoRoTo mixer is the actual mixing capacity of the pan.
+E.g. the SoRoTo 100L mixer has a mixing capacity of 100 litres.
+A typical 4-bag, 100kg mix of 1-5mm gravel and a 6.5-7.5kg bucket of resin will fit perfectly into a SoRoTo 100Lmixer.

 When mixing resin bound aggregates, it’s advisable to only use steel blades as the rubber blades are not resilient enough to endure the cleaning regime required to keep the mixer in its best condition.
 Often the only way to remove cured resin is by chemical or intense heat which can be critically damaging to the rubber paddles.

 How Do I Find My Serial Number?

-The serial number on a SoRoTo forced action mixer is on the side of the main on/off switch on a silver, metallic plate.
+The serial number on a SoRoTo mixer is on the side of the main on/off switch on a silver, metallic plate.
 This will list the model of the machine, the voltage, year of manufacture and its serial number.
 By providing us with this number, it can help us to ascertain the components which were used in the build of your mixer and is also used for warranty registration.

 Our mixers cannot be plugged directly into the mains as they require either an extension cable or transformer dependent on the machines voltage.

 Which Size Mixer Do I Have?

 You have a few options here to determine the size of your mixer.

 You can look at the front of your mixer where there should be a large sticker which details the model, e.g. 100L-30.
 100L means that the machine has a mixing capacity of 100 litres and the mixing arms rotate at 30rpm (which is the same on all models).

 The serial number of your mixer should be a 7 digit number on a metal plate near the on/off switch.
 The first three numbers indicate the size e.g. 040xxxx = 40L

 You can measure the size of the drum and contact us with the measurements where we will be able to ascertain the model of your machine.

 How Do I Unpack My Mixer?

 Read our guide to find our exactly how to unpack your mixer.

 How Do I Fit A Dust Controller?

 The optional dust controller attachment helps to limit the amount of hazardous or nuisance dust which can be emitted from the machine during filling or mixing operation.
 It can be fitted very easily by mounting it inside the top safety grille, where the pipe from the dust controller will fit through the pre-drilled hole at the top.
 It can then be connected to an industrial vacuum in order to take the dust away from the site in a controlled manner.

 What Is The Maximum Chute Height?

 Should I Use Rubber Or Steel Blades?

-When making your purchase of a SoRoTo forced action mixer, it will ship with steel blades as standard.
+When making your purchase of a SoRoTo mixer, it will ship with steel blades as standard.
 These steel blades are the most common option in the UK and are durable and solid, designed for hard and intensive use.
 When mixing materials containing aggregates, these steel paddles will wear and can cause extra strain on the gear.
 By using rubber blades, they will offer an amount of flexibility, meaning the load on the gearbox is reduced.
 We recommend that you consider this when placing your order and it’s recommended to purchase either a spare set of blades/arms, either steel or rubber.